Newport City Dogs Home, Stephenson Street, Newport, NP19 0RB

-Newport City Dogs Home is run by Newport City Council and takes in stray dogs found by Newport residents or brought in by the council’s dog wardens.
+Newport City Dogs Home is run by Newport City Council and takes in stray dogs found by residents or the council’s dog wardens.

 Concerns about dangerous dogs must be reported to the police.